LPhD/Jess/docs/source/slicing.rst

 **(Iterative) node-to-node relations:**

-• Include enclosed code
+• includeEnclosedCode
 	• Explanation: Whenever a syntax structure is selected that encloses code, this code is included in the Semantic Unit.
 	• Example node: A function declaration
 	• Effect on Semantic Unit: All code inside the function belongs to the Semantic Unit (and thus probably makes the result bigger, decreases precision and increases recall)
 	• Hint: You should not turn this off when you plan to use structure-based entry points (like class/method declaration), as the result will be empty.
 You can turn this off when you use behavior-based entry points like assert statements from test cases.
 Deactivation makes the result strongly rely on the quality of your test case.

-• Connect if with else
+• connectIfWithElse
 	• Explanation: Always connect an existing else-statement, whenever an if-statement is selected
 	• Example node: An if-statement that has one else statement
 	• Effect on Semantic Unit: The else statement is added to the Semantic Unit
 	• Hint: Deactivate only if you want to focus on special cases and not on the whole case distinction.
 Deactivation has no effect, if the include enclosed code option is activated.

-• Follow data flows
+• followDataflows
 	• Explanation: Follow data flow relations (uses/defines)
 	• Example node: Identifier of a variable declaration statement
 	• Effect on Semantic Unit: The result contains all statements that read and write this variable
 	• Hint: The Semantic Unit will get bigger if you activate this.
 Deactivate if you are interested in more coarsed grained analyses.

-• Search directories recursively
+• searchDirsRecursively
 	• Explanation: When a directory node is analyzed, all contained directories are added to the Semantic Unit and then recursively analyzed
 	• Example node: A directory which contains one or more directories
 	• Effect on Semantic Unit: All contained directories (on all levels underneath) are added to the Semantic Unit
 	• Hint: Activate if you want to recursively add all directories under a given root node.
 This can result in very big Semantic Units.
 Deactivate if you want to stay on the current directory level.

-• Include other features
+• includeOtherFeatures
 	• Explanation: When we search for the semantically related lines for a specific feature, we only expand for the occurrence of this feature name.
 When we reach an implementation that is connected to another feature (via incoming variability edges), we do not search for all other implementations that are annotated with this other feature.
 We do include the implementations that were reached through all (except variability) edges.
 	• Example node: A feature identifier
 	• Effect on Semantic Unit: All blocks that are annotated with an #ifdef that contains the identifier of the entry-point-feature are added to the Semantic Unit.
 All other variability links (connected to different feature identifiers) will not be followed/analyzed.
 	• Hint: Activate if you want to follow all appearing variability links and include all implementations of a feature whenever you reach one of its implementations.
 This can result in very big Semantic Units.
 Deactivate if you want to focus on the current feature(s).

-• Look for all function calls
+• lookForAllFunctionCalls
 	• Explanation: Whenever a functionDef statement is analyzed, additionally look for all calls to this function.
 If deaktivated, the process will only analyze the content of the function.
 	• Example node: A function definition
 	• Effect on Semantic Unit: The result additionally contains all calls to this function (as well as needed include statements and declarations in header files)
 	• Hint: The Semantic Unit will get bigger if you activate this option.
 The results will now additionally contain all other statements that use this function (instead of only the statements that were needed by this function).

-• Look for all macro usages
+• lookForAllMacroUsages
 	• Explanation: Whenever a preDefine or preUndef statement is analyzed, additionally look for all usages of this macro.
 This only works for function-like macros.
 If deaktivated, the process will only analyze the content of the macro.
 	• Example node: A function-like macro definition
 	• Effect on Semantic Unit: The result additionally contains all usages of this macro (as well as needed include statements)